‘Kelp’ us Expand Maine’s Place-based Elementary Curriculum!

 We also hear from a panel of profesionals in the seaweed world about their work bringing seaweed to Maine communities.

-Seaweed Educational Materials for Elementary Classrooms
+Seaweed Educational Materials for 5th & 6th Classrooms

 We divided the book With a Little Kelp from Our Friends into 13 topic areas plus an introduction and a conclusion.
 Information, classroom activities, and resources for further research are gathered below.